 As a nurse, I’ve seen how diabetic ketoacidosis (DKA) can change a patient’s life.
-It’s a serious metabolic disorder that needs quick and accurate care to avoid bad outcomes1.
+It’s a severe metabolic disorder that needs quick and accurate care to avoid bad outcomes.
 In 2012, 29.1 million Americans, or 9.3% of the population, had diabetes mellitus (DM).
-About 1.25 million had insulin-dependent diabetes mellitus (IDDM)1.
+About 1.25 million had insulin-dependent diabetes mellitus (IDDM).

 The impact of DKA is huge.
-Hospitalizations for it went up from 80,000 per year in 1988 to 140,000 per year in 2009.
-DKA visits to the emergency room also rose by 35% from 1996 to 20061.
-As healthcare workers, we must have the right critical care guidelines to handle this complex and dangerous situation.
+Hospitalizations increased from 80,000 annually in 1988 to 140,000 annually in 2009.
+DKA visits to the emergency room also rose by 35% from 1996 to 2006.
+As healthcare workers, we must have the proper critical care guidelines to handle this complex and dangerous situation.
+That’s why treatment of dka nursing is a crucial area of focus in clinical settings.

-- Diabetic ketoacidosis (DKA) is a serious metabolic disorder requiring prompt, aggressive treatment in a critical care setting
+- Diabetic ketoacidosis (DKA) is a severe metabolic disorder requiring prompt, aggressive treatment of dka nursing in a critical care setting.

 - The average length of hospital stay for DKA has decreased from 5.7 to 3.4 days, with some patients discharged within 23 hours despite severe acidemia